Where to Stay in Shanghai: 2026 Guide by a 1-Year Local— lived here 1 year

 Best place to stay in Shanghai with kids: The area surrounding Jing’an Temple is spacious, with more open spaces close to the museums and numerous subway stations, making it overall more straightforward to walk around with kids.

 Being a parent myself, staying in hotels with our son comes with some different requirements.
-While I still have to find a hotel in Shanghai with a kids playroom, there are several hotels which are familiy-friendly such as Jing An Shangri-La.
+While I still have to find a hotel in Shanghai with a kids’ playroom, there are several family-friendly hotels, such as the Jing An Shangri-La.

 What area to stay in Shanghai for shopping: Jing’an for malls (Iapm Mall), French Concession for unique boutiques and vintage.